JohnComonitski/FootballTrackingDataGeneration/README.md

     FILE_NAME = ""
     ```
 3. Go to the **_Data Cleaning_** section.
 This is where you can work with the **_match_** object to clean your tracking data.
-4. Once cleaning is complete, your results will be exported to the [data_cleanup/output/](./data_cleanup/output) directory.
+4. Once cleaning is complete, run the notebook and your results will be exported to the [data_cleanup/output/](./data_cleanup/output) directory.

 **Cleaning Ball Pathing:**